MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/prompt-types/attribute-element-prompts.md

 ## Answer an attribute element prompt

-You use the following REST API endpoints to answer an attribute element prompt applied to a dossier, document, or report:
+You use the following REST API endpoints to answer an attribute element prompt applied to a dashboard, document, or report:

 - PUT `/api/documents/{id}/instances/{instanceId}/prompts/answers`